 The State bank of Pakistan has Granted permission to start Pakistan’s own International Payment Gateway to monitor remittances through the National Information Technology Board (NITB).

-This news was shared in a meeting of the Federal Cabinet when the performance of NITB was being discussed.
-Furthermore, Two projects came under discussion, first was to make a gateway that can flourish Pakistan fast growing freelancing market, and the other was how to prevent money laundering.
-At the same time, it was informed that SBP did not provide the compliance matrix to have Pakistan International Payment Gateway.
+The information was revealed during a meeting of the Federal Cabinet when the performance of NITB was under discussion.
+Additionally, two projects were brought to the table, one was to create an online payment gateway that could benefit from Pakistan rapid growth of the freelancing industry as well as the best way to stop money laundering.
+In the meantime, the SBP was discovered that SBP didn’t provide the compliance matrix required to establish a Pakistan International Payment Gateway.

 The work for the International Payment Gateway is initiated as the SBP has approved this establishment project.
 The CEO of the National Information Technology Board, Mr Shabahat informed Federal Cabinet about the performance of his organization.
 Some ordinances regarding updating the Charter of NITB and the nervous data system have deteriorated, whereas some other law-making has stopped at different levels.